Disease Guide ·Corneal Dystrophy ·2026

 Hereditary Condition Coverage

 Corneal dystrophy is a well-documented hereditary condition.
-Many policies cover hereditary conditions, but some have specific exclusions for eye conditions or breed-specific diseases.
+Many policies cover hereditary conditions, but some exclude eye conditions or breed-specific diseases.
 Confirm your policy covers hereditary eye conditions without breed restrictions.

 Red flag · Pre-existing